Tag: deep learning

 Distributed Training – Parameter server, Data and Model parallelism

-Distributed Training aims to reduce the training time of a model in machine learning, by splitting the training workload across multiple nodes.
+Distributed Training aims to reduce the time to train an model in machine learning, by splitting the training workload across multiple nodes.
 It has gained in importance as data sizes, model sizes and complexity of training have grown.
 Training consists of iteratively minimizing an objective function by running the data through a model and determining a) the error and the gradients with which to adjust the model parameters (forward path) and b) the updated model parameters using calculated gradients (reverse path).
 The reverse path always requires synchronization between the nodes, and in some cases the forward path also requires such communication.

 There are three approaches to distributed training – data parallelism, model parallelism and data-model parallelism.
 Data parallelism is the more common approach and is preferred if the model fits in GPU memory (which is increasingly hard for large models).